dairycultist/NoMoreWandering/README.md

 A total conversion mod inspired by BTW.

-instead of making a mod that I enjoy based on its vibes, I'm gonna make a mod that I enjoy based on its gameplay.
-I like mining, so let's expand on that
+Instead of making a mod that I enjoy based on its vibes, I'm gonna make a mod that I enjoy based on its gameplay.
+I find mining fun, so let's commit to a mod that expands on that.

 > [!TIP]
 > challenge yourself vro. get positive feedback bro